Accreditation Compliance (SACSCOC)

 Fifth Year Interim Report

 HCC’s reaffirmation of accreditation was received from the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) in 2012.
 SACSCOC developed the Fifth Year Interim Report to respond to the U.S. Department of Education’s requirements (1) that accrediting bodies continuously monitor institutions to ensure compliance with SACSCOC standards and requirements and (2) that accrediting bodies have a mechanism for reviewing multiple sites initiated since last reaffirmation.
-HCC’s Fifth Year Interim Report will be due to SACSCOC in September 2017 (five years after HCC’s last reaffirmation).
+HCC’s Fifth Year Interim Report was submitted to SACSCOC in September 2017.

 The Fifth Year Interim Report does not cover every SACSCOC standard or requirement, but the potential consequences of the report are the same as those of the Compliance Report HCC wrote for the 2012 SACSCOC reaffirmation of accreditation.
-The Fifth Year Interim Report that HCC submits to SACSCOC might be accepted with no further questions, monitoring reports on some standards or requirements might be requested, or the institution might be sanctioned.
+The Fifth Year Interim Report that HCC submitted to SACSCOC might be accepted by their Board of Trustees with no further questions, monitoring reports on some standards or requirements might be requested, or the institution might be sanctioned.
+HCC will be informed about the decision of the SACSCOC Board of Trustees after their meeting in June 2018.

 Substantive Change Policy